 Next, Table 4 summarizes correlation between variables.
 The extent of foreign outsourcing is not highly correlated with variables of our concern.
-Among them, the productivity, the human capital-labor ratio, and the FDI dummy have relatively noticeable positive correlations with the foreign outsourcing intensity.
-Though the positive sign is consistent with our prediction, we must wait for regressions simultaneously controlling for many factors.
-At the same time, also as expected, the human capital-labor ratio is relatively highly correlated with labor productivity.
+Among them, the productivity, the human capital-labor ratio, and the FDI dummy have relatively noticeable positive correlations.
+Though the positive sign is as expected, we must wait for regressions simultaneously controlling for many factors.

 The regression results are shown in Table 5.
 Noteworthy findings are as follows.
 First of all, the inverse Mill's ratio $\lambda$ is statistically significant at any conventional significance levels in all cases reported in Table 5.
-This indicates that we cannot ignore firms with no outsourcing in discussing the relationship between outsourcing and firm-level characteristics.
-In other words, any estimation results from samples excluding no outsourcing firms should be biased.
-In this sense, our comprehensive sample is suitable for our purpose.
+This indicates that we cannot ignore no outsourcing firms in discussing the relationship between outsourcing and firm-level characteristics.
+Any estimation results from samples excluding no outsourcing firms should be biased.
 Since the inverse Mill's ratio is significant also in the regression with foreign vs. domestic outsourcing, the fixed entry barriers for outsourcing is especially evident for outsourcing to foreign firms.

 Second, the coefficient on the productivity is estimated to be significantly positive in the regression on foreign outsourcing.
-This result is exactly as expected, and consistent with our finding from descriptive summary statistics reported in the previous section, and also supports the theoretical prediction by Antras and Helpman (2003).
+This result is exactly as expected, consistent with our finding from descriptive statistics reported in the previous section, and also supports the theoretical prediction by Antras and Helpman (2003).

 Third, more active use of computers is positively related with more extensive foreign outsourcing.
-Since more extensive use of computers tends to reduce communication costs, this finding is as expected.
-As this cost reduction effect of IT is found insignificant in the regression (3) on foreign vs. domestic outsourcing, the spread of recent IT contributes to the reduction of barriers for contracting with firms in any locations, foreign or domestic.
+As this communication cost reduction effect of IT is found insignificant in the regression (3) on foreign vs. domestic outsourcing, the spread of recent IT contributes to the reduction of barriers for contracting with firms in any locations, foreign or domestic.